 Hello beautiful people!
 Thanks for being interested in finding out about me :).

-I am a future poet, next generation Oscar Wilde (or Noël Coward maybe) and comedian with healing power and so on (well, we all have dreams right?).
+I consider myself as a future poet, next-generation Oscar Wilde (or Noël Coward maybe) and comedian with healing power and so on (well, we all have dreams right?).
 But somehow, I am currently doing Ph.D. research in the area of statistical/machine learning and econometrics.

-This is mainly a tech blog, so it going to be all about my research (referring to some keywords I did not expect when I was a kid):
+This website is mainly a tech blog, so it’s going to be all about my research (referring to some keywords I did not expect when I was a kid :P.

-I have full background of econ/fin and statistics, both up to master’s degrees.
-These two subjects overlap a lot in learning complex systems, such as financial market, option pricing, or macroeconomic.
-The key challenge in any complex system learning is problem identification , which comes down to various types of causality inference and optimization work.
-I am particularly experienced in building theoretical statistical models and evaluating empirical econometric studies.
-Years of school has equipped me to design natural experiments and observational study with applying time series, stochastic, probabilistic based models, etc.
+These two subjects overlap a lot in terms of learning the complex systems, such as financial market, option pricing, or macroeconomic.
+The key challenge in any complex system learning is problem identification , which comes down to various types of model building and causality inference work.
+I am particularly experienced in building theoretical stochastic models and evaluating econometric causalities.
+Years of school has equipped me to design natural experiments and observational study by applying time series, stochastic, probabilistic based models, etc.

 Interests in Statistics